franciscop/umbrella/documentation.md

 ```

 ### Parameters

-`html = ""`: a string containing the html that is going to be inserted or a function that returns the html to be inserted
+`html = ""`: a string containing the html that is going to be inserted or a function that returns the html to be inserted.

 `elements = [""]`: an array of elements that will be passed to the callback.
 The callback is executed once per element, and all of them are appended consecutively.
 It can also be a css selector, so the function will be executed once per matched element.